-It is important to avoid lifting while you are recovering so that you can heal.
+It's important to avoid lifting while you are recovering so that you can heal.
 It may take about 4 to 6 weeks to fully recover.
 The recovery time may be shorter for some people.

 This care sheet gives you a general idea about how long it will take for you to recover.
 But each person recovers at a different pace.
 Follow the steps below to get better as quickly as possible.